 According to Mahler, the discovery supports the idea that evolution can be surprisingly predictable.
 DNA sequencing confirms that the anole is related to large lizards from Hispaniola.
 Scientists still need to figure out why the new anole resembles its Cuban counterpart: Is it because the two share a recent ancestor — the lizards can migrate to new islands on logs — or because the lizards followed similar evolutionary paths?
 “Either way, things are more similar across these two islands than we thought,” Mahler said.

 It’s the first significant new species of anole discovered on the island since the 1980s.
 “Never in a million years would I have thought that a completely new species of anoles, something unlike anything previously known, would be discovered on that island,” said Jonathan Losos, an evolutionary biologist at Harvard and curator of herpetology at Harvard’s Museum of Comparative Zoology, in a statement from Harvard.

 For more on island-hopping anoles, check out our story “Lizard Stowaways Revise Principle of Ecology,” which describes how shipping among the Caribbean islands upended a tenet of ecology called island biogeography theory.

-Correction 7/5/16: The original version of this article referred to the chameleon-like species Chamaeleolis anoles.
+Correction on July 5, 2016: The original version of this article referred to the chameleon-like species Chamaeleolis anoles.
 In fact there are several chameleon-like species of anole on Cuba, often referred to collectively as Chamaeleolis anoles.